On gravito-inertial surface waves: Equations for the pressure

 \subsection{Kelvin equation}

 Using again the equation $\vec{u} = M_\go (i\nabla \phi)$, we write that $\vec{u}$ is tangent to $\pa D $.
 This allows us to obtain the Kelvin equation.
-Since this equation is quite complicated in general, we will compute it in some special cases (see \S\ref{sec:comput}).
-In the general case, the Kelvin equation can be written as a pseudo-differential equation $K_\go\phi=0 $ on the boundary $\partial D$, which satisfies Theorem \ref{theo:kelvin}. \begin{theorem} The Poincaré equation is elliptic when $0<|\go | <\go_-$, and the Kelvin equation reads
+Since this equation is quite complicated in general, we will only compute it in some special cases (see \S\ref{sec:comput}).
+If $0<|\go| <\go_-$, the Poincar\'e equation is elliptic and the Kelvin equation can be written as a pseudo-differential equation $K_\go\phi=0 $ on the boundary $\partial D$, which satisfies Theorem \ref{theo:kelvin}. \begin{theorem} The Poincar\'e equation is elliptic when $0<|\go | <\go_-$, and the Kelvin equation reads then